Meetings / Events / Other

 EVENT: Find a UCCE Master Gardener Training Program

-If gardening is your passion, you may not want to miss this opportunity to learn more.
-El Dorado and Amador Counties UCCE Master Gardener Training begins in January 2020.
-This 15-weeks long course covers botany, soil, plant pathology, and much, much more.
+If gardening is your passion, you may not want to miss the next opportunity to learn more.
+The current El Dorado and Amador Counties UCCE Master Gardener Training began in January.
+The 15-weeks long course covers botany, soil, plant pathology, and much, much more.
 You may be the ideal candidate to become a UCCE Master Gardener.
-For more information SEE HERE.
+For more information and dates for the next Master Gardener Training Program.
+SEE HERE.
+For the UCCE Calendar SEE HERE.

 THIS, THAT &